SELinuxProject/selinux/secilc/docs/cil_class_and_permission_statements.md

 **Examples:**

-This example defines a set of permissions for the `binder` class indentifier:
+This example defines a set of permissions for the `binder` class identifier:

     (class binder (impersonate call set_context_mgr transfer receive))